All about cervical sutures – an update on when they should be done, why a monofilament may be better, tips for the difficult suture placement

 Park Hyatt Melbourne 1 Parliament Place East Melbourne, VIC 3002 Phone: 03 9224 1234

-Getting there and parking Train - 5 minute (350m) walk from Parliament station Tram - No. 11, 12 or 109 Valet parking - $50 per day Wilson Parking (enter via St Andrews Place)
+Getting there and parking Train - 5 minute (350m) walk from Parliament station Tram - No. 11, 12 or 109 Valet parking - $50 per day Wilson Parking (enter via St Andrews Place) - $20 early bird Thurs-Fri (enter between 6am and 10am and exit between 2pm and midnight on the same day). $12 weekend rate.

 The Park Hyatt, Melbourne, is a five star hotel positioned just a short walk from the Paris End of Collins St. It is nestled next to Treasury and Fitzroy Garden, one of the most beautiful corners of Melbourne.
 As a delegate, you will receive a super special rate of $320 per night for stays between the 24 November to 1 December 2019.
 There are only 80 suites at this rate, so book your room early!